nooraftab/wordsearch/README.md

 2) [W3Schools](https://www.w3schools.com/) helped me catch on to the basics of HTML/CSS and JavaScript/JQuery and was an all-around very helpful reference!

-3) [Jack Harvatt's Moon font](https://www.behance.net/gallery/23468357/www.studentshow.com/gallery/23468357/Moon-Free-Font) was used for the website and game!
+3) [Jack Harvatt's Moon](https://www.behance.net/gallery/23468357/www.studentshow.com/gallery/23468357/Moon-Free-Font) is the font used for the website and game!

 3) Without question, [StackOverflow!](https://stackoverflow.com/)